younata/younata.github.io/_posts/2025-06-13-whats-new-in-testing-swift-6-2.md

 - `Data` (if Foundation is also imported)
 Anything conforming to both `Attachable` and either `Encodable` or `NSSecureCoding` (if Foundation is also imported)

-The story of how the "if Foundation is also imported" parenthetical works is fascinating: In brief, because Swift Testing is included in the Swift toolchain, it can't depend on any libraries that aren't in the Swift toolchain.
-And Foundation is not in the Swift toolchain.
-So, they use the not-fully-evolutioned "cross-import overlay" feature that was merged back in Swift 5.3 to interoperate with Foundation, without having a hard dependency on Foundation.
+The story of how the "if Foundation is also imported" parenthetical works is fascinating: In brief, Foundation (at least the [open source Foundation](https://github.com/swiftlang/swift-foundation/tree/main).
+No idea about the existing closed-source one) is using Swift Testing for their own tests.
+Therefore, having Swift Testing depend on Foundation would introduce a circular dependency.
+Instead, they use the not-fully-evolutioned "cross-import overlay" feature that was merged back in Swift 5.3 to interoperate with Foundation, without having a hard dependency on Foundation.
 Instead, there's basically a third module which is automatically imported when Swift Testing and Foundation are both imported.
 This third module is where the additional conformances for Data and Encodable/NSSecureCoding are found.
 I think this is great because it makes Attachments much more usable as a feature - being able to handle json or raw data is great.

-Ok, so, actually using this is as simple as calling `Attachment.record()` with the data to attach:
+Actually using this is as simple as calling `Attachment.record()` with the data to attach:

 ```swift
 Attachment.record("Hello world!")